Bell 214ST: Design and development

 Work started on three conforming prototypes in 1978.
 The overthrow of the Shah in 1979 resulted in the cancellation of Iran's orders.
 By this time the new helicopter had attracted sufficient interest from other potential customers for Bell to continue with the project and build the 214ST at their Dallas-Fort Worth facility instead.
 As a result, it was launched as a civil helicopter, rather than a military one.
+This re-designation as a civil aircraft was invoked by Ronald Reagan to give legitimacy to the U.S.'s sale of 45 helicopters to Iraq during the Iran-Iraq War starting in July 1985, which otherwise would've been in contradiction to the existing arms embargo that the U.S. had placed on both nations.

 The first of the three full 214ST prototypes flew on 21 July 1979.
 Manufacturing of production 214STs began in 1981.
 Type certification from the FAA and CAA for visual and instrument flight rules was awarded in 1982.
 The military variant followed into production with helicopter deliveries commencing in 1982.

 The Bell 214ST included major design changes from the Bell 214.
 The Bell 214ST has a larger, stretched fuselage with seating for 16-18 passengers, and two 1625 shp GE CT7-2A engines.
 The helicopter introduced some ground-breaking innovations for Bell, including a one-hour run-dry transmission, fiberglass rotor blades, elastomeric rotorhead bearings, and the option of either skid or wheeled landing gear.
 The helicopter has a cockpit door and a large cabin door on each side.
 The 214ST has a fuel capacity of 435 US gallons (1,650 L).
 An auxiliary fuel system could be added.

 The Model 214ST was the largest helicopter that had been built by Bell at that time (since surpassed by the Bell 525 Relentless) The ST was originally an acronym for "Stretched Twin", but was later changed to "Super Transporter".
 Bell built a total of 96 214STs with production ending in 1993.

 The military operators included Iraq (48), Brunei (1), Peru (11), Thailand (9) and Venezuela (4).

+The type certificate for the aircraft is currently held by McDermott Aviation of Queensland, Australia.
+It was reported online in a March 13, 2025 Aviation Week article that the company intends to restart production "to address global shortfalls in rotary-wing firefighting capability".